Bright-04/IS-Lab02-02FIE-22110065/22110065_NguyenNhatQuang.md

 ### 2.2.
 Create public key

-From the private key, we can generate the public key using the following command:
+The public key was extracted from the private key using:

 ```
 openssl rsa -in client_private.pem -pubout -out client_public.pem